 - Partner with campus faculty, staff, and students as a facilitator, workshop trainer, designer, and a developer of writing materials.

-- Teach a 2-2 load of English courses, including introductory and advanced composition and technical writing.
+- Teach a 2-2 load of writing-related courses.

-- Develop instructional plans to meet course competencies and submit budget and textbook requests by posted deadlines.
+- Develop instructional plans to meet course competencies and submit textbook requests by posted deadlines.

 - Contribute to a collegial and positive work environment within the English Department and the Writing Center.

-- Participate in professional organizations and develop a research agenda.
+- Participate in professional organizations.
 Attend professional meetings and workshops appropriate for the discipline.

 - Participate in campus and community activities related to the discipline of English.